sulagnag/Udacity-Deep-Reinforcement-Learning-p3-collaboration-and-competition/report.md

 4. local and target models for both actor and critic with soft updates
 5. Ornstein-Uhlenbeck noise with mu=0, theta=.15 and sigma=0.5

-Second model
-MADDPG algorithm with critics receiving full obs set
-1. Two DDPG agents with critics receving the full observation set
-2. Shared replay buffer from which each critic sample experiences.
-3. Actor Critic model with 2 hidden layers 400,300 dim each with drop out layers
-4. Local and target models for both actor and critic with soft updates
-5. Ornstein-Uhlenbeck noise with mu=0, theta=.15 and sigma=0.5

-I was unsuccessful in training both the above models with diff hyperparameter values and model dimensions.
-The avg score over 100 consecutive episodes would increase to max 0.01 and then decrease.
-The cycle would just continue for greater number of episodes.

 ### final implementation
-Intuitively, it felt that the agents needed to learn from the good actions (those rewarded positively) more frequently, and PER (prioritised replay buffer) is perfect for that.

-### Prioritised Replay buffer
-The original replay buffer allows us to perform uniform sampling with no preference for better samples.
-Prioritised replay buffer allows us to assign priorities based on the amount of learning that is possible from a sample.
-The sample with higher learning scope (TD error in this case)gets a higher priority.

-In order to order the samples as per priority and keep updating the tree with new priorities, we use **Sum Trees**.
-I used the sumtree.py from rlcode.
-A sideeffect of this priority based samples is the bias added towards these samples.
-The samples with lower priority(Error) may not be sampled for a long time.
-To overcome this,  we update the network weights are based on not just the TD error(gradient) but also the importance sampling weight for the experiences.

 Using the PER along with the 2 DDPG agents i could solve the environment in 1677 episodes.
 ![](images/avg_scores_graph.png)

-### Delayed updates to the target network
-The actor and critic networks learn every 10 timesteps and every learning step is repeated 5 times with 5 differnt samples.
-Once the actor and critic networks being trained are updated, the target networks are updated with a soft update.

 ### The Actor Critic Models
 1. Two Hidden layers with dimensions 400, 300 respectively and dropout layers with p=0.5